kubernetes/kops/docs/networking.md

 Kubernetes Operations (kops) currently supports 4 networking modes:

 * `kubenet` kubernetes native networking via a CNI plugin.
 This is the default.
 * `cni` Container Network Interface(CNI) style networking, often installed via a Daemonset.
+Kops can configure several CNI networking providers out of the box, detailed below.
 * `classic` kubernetes native networking, done in-process.
 * `external` networking is done via a Daemonset.
 This is used in some custom implementations.

+You are able to specify your networking type via command line switch or in your yaml file.
+The `--networking` option accepts one of the four values above, or one of the supported CNI options given below.

+If `--networking` is left undefined `kubenet` is installed.

 ### kops Default Networking